 - Dates (mo./day/yr.) of ownership of a home in Colorado that is your/your family member's primary residence.
 (Go to the Office of the Registrar web site for regulations on tuition classification.)

-Submit your application through your MyCUBoulder account by clicking the submit application button ONLY when all sections are marked complete.
-If you do not complete this process, your application will not be received by the Office of Admissions.
+- Click the submit application button ONLY when all sections are marked complete.
+If you do not complete this step, your application will not be received by the Office of Admissions.

 Mailing address for application documents:

 Regardless of the number of college hours you have completed (if any) or when you graduated from high school, request that your high school send an official transcript of all work completed beginning with grade 9.
 If you have attended more than one high school and your most recent transcript does not include your complete high school record, you must submit official transcripts from each school.
 If any part of your high school record is missing from your transcript, the processing of your application will be delayed.
 If you have not graduated and do not plan to graduate from high school, you must request an official copy of your certificate of high school equivalency and official GED scores, plus an official transcript of any high school course work completed.
 All credentials written in languages other than English must be accompanied by a literal certified English translation.
 Official transcripts must be sent to the Office of Admissions from the issuing institution either electronically (firstname.lastname@example.org) or by mail and must have the appropriate seals and signatures.

 Official college transcripts (if applicable)